 Another approach is to use mild acid (AxxaClean™ 2048) for rust removal.
 These are safer to handle and allow for a wider range of metals to be in contact with it (each should be tested in an inconspicuous area first).
 These are generally slower acting but are much gentler on the part.
 Once the surface rust is removed, there is generally no attack on the underlying substrate.
 These are usually good for light to medium levels of rust.
 As with the others, once the part is clean and free from rust, it should be neutralized, rinsed with AxxaVis PX-05AN, and protected with a rust preventative or packaged with VCI.

-The last approach are neutral rust removers (AxxaClean™ ICT®620-RR).
-These types of product are for light to medium rust levels.
-They have a near neutral pH making them much safer to handle, and are much gentler on parts.
-They do require more time to remove rust than the other, but make up for it with the safety profile.
+The last approach is neutral rust removers (AxxaClean™ ICT®620-RR).
+These types of products are for light to medium rust levels.
+They have a near-neutral pH, making them much safer to handle and gentler on parts.
+They require more time to remove rust than the other but make up for it with the safety profile.
 Cleaned parts should always be protected with some form of rust inhibitor.

 What is the best rust remover?

 There is no right or wrong choice for rust removers.
 The best choice is a balance of what works for the health and safety of the individuals working with the rust-removing chemicals, the speed of removal needed, and the amount of corrosion present.
 For more information, contact Zerust®/Excor® at +1 (763) 404-8701 or email us at email@example.com.